MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/rtfsync.md

 > [in] Bitmask of flags used to indicate the RTF or plain text version of the message has changed.
 The following flags can be set:

-RTF_SYNC_BODY_CHANGED

-> The plain text version of the message has changed.
+  - RTF_SYNC_BODY_CHANGED: The plain text version of the message has changed.

-RTF_SYNC_RTF_CHANGED

-> The RTF version of the message has changed.
+  - RTF_SYNC_RTF_CHANGED: The RTF version of the message has changed.

   All other bits in the  _ulFlags_ parameter are reserved for future use.